titola/neuropa/README.md

 On July 27 2020: pneumonia (without coronavirus) and fever over 40°C.
 Hospitalization for two weeks since July 31 2020.

+I often feel a tickle to the nose.
+Sometimes I perceive for a few seconds a smell that remembers the ozone (end of 2018, beginning of 2019) or the exhaust (end of 2019, beginning of 2020).
+My closed room is far from sources of this type.
+What are the side effects of a particular laser or other pulsed radiation pushed in the nose or in the mouth?
+Could they cross the digestive or respiratory apparatus?
+Could they alter the sense of smell?

+Why is the earwax blue if I plug an ear with a coin during the night?
+There is evidently a substance that reflects blue light.
+Is it normal?
+I saw a blue light beam a couple of times between 2018 and 2019, with diameter of about two or three centimeters.
+The titanium-sapphire laser (Ti:Al2O3) is an example of laser employed at different wavelengths [10]:

+- Ti:sapphire (tripled) 235-330 nm (ultraviolet)
+- Ti:sapphire (doubled) 360-460 nm (blue light)
+- Ti:sapphire 670-1130 nm (NIR).
+For example, H2O-lidar at 935 and 942 nm.

 ### Body vibration stopped after some nightly explosions

 On October 2 2018 night, my body has started to rapidly vibrate with a